hstreamdb/docs/docs/en/overview/concepts/transparent-sharding.md

 # Transparent Sharding

-## Transparent Sharding in HStreamDB
+## Transparent sharding in HStreamDB

-Transparent sharding in HStreamDB means that every stream will contain multiple implicit partitions that spread among multiple server nodes.
-We believe that stream as itself is a concise and powerful enough abstraction.
-Thus partitions should only be the implementation details and not be exposed to users.
-Since these partitions are invisible to users, it will appear to users that every stream is managed as one.
+Transparent sharding in HStreamDB means that each stream will contain multiple implicit partitions spread across multiple server nodes.
+We believe that stream itself is a sufficiently concise and powerful abstraction.
+Therefore, sharding should only be an implementation detail and not be exposed to the user.
+Since these partitions are invisible to the user, each stream appears to be managed as a whole as far as the user is concerned.

-## Make Use of Transparent Sharding in HStreamDB
+## Making use of the transparent sharding feature in HStreamDB

-The transparent sharding feature does not require users to deal with any partition logic like the number of partitions or partition mapping.
-As a user, all they need to do is to specify the ordering key when they try to write a record to a stream.
-Every key corresponds to a virtual partition, and HServer will map thess virtual partitions to physical partitions in the storage.
+The transparent sharding feature does not require the user to deal with any sharding logic, such as the number of partitions or partition mapping.
+All they need to do as a user is provide ordering keys when writing a record to the stream.
+Each key corresponds to a virtual partition, and HServer maps these virtual partitions to physical partitions in the storage component.

-If the user does not specify the ordering key, all the records with no ordering key will be assigned to a default partition of the stream.
-So if no ordering keys are provided at all, the system will have the same behaviour as there is no sharding.
-However, this will not be noticeable to the user regardless because there is no explicit sharding logic during any user interactions.
+If the user does not specify a ordering key, all records that do not have an ordering key will be assigned to the default partition of the stream.
+Therefore, if no ordering key is provided for any record, the system will behave the same as if there were no partitions.
+However, the user will not notice this regardless, as there is no explicit sharding logic in any user interaction.

-## Benefits of Transparent Sharding
+## Why transparent sharding

-Sharding is an effective solution for relieving the single-node performance bottleneck and increasing the horizontal scalability of the system.
-However, if the partition logic were directly exposed to users, the higher-level abstraction such as stream would be fragmented and increase the cost of learning and use.
+Sharding is an effective solution to alleviate single-node performance bottlenecks and improve horizontal system scalability.
+However, if the sharding logic were exposed directly to the user, higher-level abstractions such as Stream would be fragmented, increasing the cost of learning and use.
-Hiding the partition from the user will significantly reduce the complexity of using HStreamDB but still take advantage of sharding.
+Hiding partitions from users would significantly reduce the complexity of using HStreamDB but still take advantage of the benefits of sharding.